Discover six ways clean air affects your health and why you should reduce or eliminate exposure to contaminants as much

 The World Health Organization has officially classified the air we breathe as being carcinogenic to humans.
-It was found that 2010, 223,000 lung cancer deaths around the world were the result of air pollution.
+In 2010, it was found that 223,000 lung cancer deaths around the world were the result of air pollution.
 That’s far more than the 41,000 lung cancer deaths caused each year by secondhand smoke.

 Secondhand smoke and pollution have a direct link to cardiovascular disease.
 These irritants have the potential to damage the lining of the blood vessels and make blood platelets stickier than usual.
 The end result is increased potential for blood clots which can break off and flow towards the heart, lungs, and brain.
 A clot in any of these locations can cause an adverse cardiac event that may result in death.

 A weakened cardiovascular system leads to poor heart and lung function over time and also increase the risk of a heart attack or stroke.
 The signs typically show up long before the event, but the decline is gradual and may not be noticeable.
 Undergoing annual physical exams can result in early diagnosis and treatment of cardiovascular disease and reduce the risk of a cardiac event.